 Just to the northwest of the Clackamas Town Center Area is the Agency's newest urban renewal area, the North Clackamas Revitalization Area (NCRA).
 The Plan for this area was adopted in May 2006 and the area began receiving tax revenue in November 2007.
 Area residents helped develop the long-range plan for the district and its component projects.
-This 1,008-acre, primarily residential area is bordered by the County line to the north, the city of Milwaukie to the west, Monroe Street on the south and I-205 to the east.
+This 1,008-acre, primarily residential area has an approximate boundary of the County line to the north, the city of Milwaukie to the west, Monroe Street on the south and I-205 to the east.
 The NCRA was formed to help revitalize an area that had been historically depressed and blighted.
-While initial projects have focused on expanded sewer service and accessibility to these services in the area, future projects and programs will emphasize improving housing, reducing crime, upgrading the transportation system and generally increasing livability for current residents.
+While initial projects have focused on expanded sewer service and accessibility to these services in the area, future projects and programs will continue to provide programs to emphasize improving housing, reducing crime, upgrading the transportation system and generally increasing livability for current residents.